Qarani-m/Hackathon-Stuff-Grp-2/README.md

 - *Vite*: Build tool that aims to provide a faster and leaner development experience for modern web projects.

-  .Overall, the system provides a comprehensive solution for user management and data retrieval tasks, leveraging Spring Boot's powerful features and various libraries for efficient development.
+  .
+Overall, the system provides a comprehensive solution for user management and data retrieval tasks, leveraging Spring Boot's powerful features and various libraries for efficient development.